Hemanth-TN/Bridge_Bearing_Classification/readme.md

 * The accuracy of the ensemle model was 70% on the test dataset.

-* The ensemble models is hosted on HugginFace and can be accessed [here](https://huggingface.co/spaces/Hemanth-TN/Bearing-Classification?logs=container)
+* The ensemble model is hosted on HugginFace and can be accessed [here](https://huggingface.co/spaces/Hemanth-TN/Bearing-Classification?logs=container)